Montserrat Martín Moncusí

-Montserrat Martin Moncusi (born 26 July 1966 in Montblanc) is a Spanish former archer.
+Montserrat Martín Moncusí (born 26 July 1966 in Montblanc) is a Spanish former archer.

 Archery

 She competed at the World Archery Championships in 1983 and 1985 finishing 64th and 34th respectively.

 At the 1984 Summer Olympic Games she came 28th with 2418 points in the women's individual event.

-Martin retired in 1992.
+Martín retired in 1992.
 She later was awarded an "Insignia de oro y brillantes" from the Real Federación Española de Tiro con Arco.